Technology-Notes/kiemlicz-util-wiki/Kubernetes-Controllers.md

 Don't use if 3. is not required

 1. No POD location guarantees by default
 2. By default started one by one (previous one must be `READY` in order to continue).
-It is possible to start all at once.
+It is possible to start all at once (see `podManagementPolicy`).
 Order of deletion is not specified.
 3. PODs have stable network identifier (predictable, ordered names instead of random hash).
 This includes PVC as well, the Nth POD will use Nth PVC.
    The headless `Service` is required (must be added manually)
 4. Updated in order (hi -> low), regardless of `podManagementPolicy` setting by default.